kgateway-dev/kgateway/docs/content/gloo_routing/virtual_services/security/_index.md

 more easily test the latency improvement gained by using the sidecar mode.
 Regardless of the deployment mode used, the values set in `global.extensions.extAuth` will apply to both instances of Ext Auth.

-You can set which auth server that Envoy communicates with by updating your settings to point to the proper Ext Auth upstream.
+You can set which auth server Envoy queries by updating your settings to use the proper Ext Auth upstream.
 On install, we manually create an upstream for each instance of Ext Auth that you have deployed; standalone deployments get an upstream named
 `extauth`, and sidecar deployments get an upstream named `extauth-sidecar`.
 If you are deploying both standalone and sidecar, or just standalone, the default upstream name in your settings will be `extauth`.
 If you are deploying just the sidecar, the default upstream name in your